Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with

-To ensure the convergence of Algorithm \ref{Algo weighted least-square}, in addition to conditions $(i)$ and $(ii)$ in Theorem \ref{Thm weighted convergence}, we also require a sample density of $M=\mathcal{O}(N^2\log N)$ random sample points.
-This result is expected as we do need $M=\mathcal{O}(N^2\log N)$ random sample points to form an admissible mesh and to form discrete orthogonal polynomials which are well-bounded in the domain.
+\sidecaptionvpos{figure}{c} To ensure the convergence of Algorithm \ref{Algo weighted least-square}, in addition to conditions $(i)$ and $(ii)$ in Theorem \ref{Thm weighted convergence}, we also require a sample density of $M=\O(N^2\log N)$ random sample points.
+This result is expected as we do need $M=\O(N^2\log N)$ random sample points to form discrete orthogonal polynomials that are well-bounded in the domain.
 There are a few papers that discuss the convergence for Algorithm \ref{Algo weighted least-square}, namely \cite[Thm 3.1-3.5]{ADCOCK}, \cite[Thm 6.6]{Adcock2019} and \cite[Thm 2]{migdisorth}.